simplocms/docs/docs/getting-started/directory-structure.md

 The `public` directory contains the most important file `index.php`, what is the entry point for application.
 Except of this file, you can see here also compiled asset files such as Javascript, CSS or images mainly for administration panel of SIMPLO CMS.
-In the future, here will be also your compiled asset files what you create for your project.
+In the future, here will be also your compiled asset files, what you create for your project.

 ### The Routes Directory

-The `routes` directory contains default files of Laravel Framework, but including them you can find here `admin` directory.
+The `routes` directory contains default files of Laravel, but including them you can find here `admin` directory.
 This is directory with all available routes for administration panel of SIMPLO CMS.

 ### The Themes Directory

 The `themes` directory is one of the most important directory in SIMPLO CMS, because here you can create your new theme (project).
-In the most cases, your source code will be in this directory and if you will not need to have more functionality in base SIMPLO CMS, you will not need to change source code somewhere outside of this directory.
+In the most cases, your source code will be inserted in this directory and if you will not need to have more functionality in base SIMPLO CMS, you will not need to change source code somewhere outside of this directory or manipulate with something else.